-Capital Assets and Long-Term Debt
+Capital Assets and Non-current Assets and Long-Term Liabilities

-GHC 9-1-1's capital assets, net of accumulated depreciation, totaled \$27.9 million as of December 31, 2020.
+GHC 9-1-1's capital assets, net of accumulated depreciation, totaled \$23.7 million as of December 31, 2022.
 The capital assets include hardware/software, call taker workstation equipment, backup power infrastructure, telecommunication equipment, technician vehicles, and the land and building for the headquarters location (also serving as a 9-1-1 call center backup location for contingencies).

+At year-end GHC 9-1-1's estimated net pension asset was \$1,995,427 which reflects the amount of the fiduciary net position in excess of the actuarially estimated pension liability as of December 31, 2021.

 GHC 9-1-1 has been able to purchase all capital assets without incurring debt and financing charges.
-Aside from compensated absences payable totaling \$390,611, the only other outstanding long-term liability consists of Other Postemployment Benefits (OPEB) totaling \$5,329,429, which is an estimate of future health insurance costs and group life insurance for retired staff.
-In addition, a Net Pension Liability totaling \$277,985 is also reported to reflect the amount of the actuarially estimated pension liability in excess of the fiduciary net position as of December 31, 2019.
+Compensated absences payable totaling \$338,926 consists of a current portion of \$305,033 and the long-term portion of \$33,893.

+Other Postemployment Benefits (OPEB) totaling \$5,555,352, which is an estimate of future health insurance costs and group life insurance for retired staff is also included in long-term liabilities.